AI-Refiner/refiner-python/README.md

 `pip install -r requirements.txt`

-This will install the required libraries, including spacy, torch, torchvision, beautifulsoup4, json, and yaml.

 ## ENV

 Create a .env file in the root folder.
 Add your Pinecone API Key and environment name